 There 2 methods of thermal insulation: from the inside (ITI) or outside (ITE).
 See the advantages and disadvantages of each method.
 Advantages or disadvantages also depend on the choice of the insulating material (breathable or not).

 A) For the internal

-- A fairly "light" construction site can generally be carried out by the owner
+- Quite "light" jobsite can usually be done by the owner

 - Works feasible to As (piece by piece) according to his means